MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 The App Service uses [managed identity][5] to pull images from Azure Container Registry.
 Managed identity allows you to grant permissions to the web app so that it can access other Azure resources without the need to specify credentials.
 Specifically, this tutorial uses a system assigned managed identity.
 Managed identity is configured during setup of App Service to use a registry container image.

 The tutorial sample web app uses MongoDB to store data.
-The sample code connects to Cosmos DB via a connection string.
+The sample code connects to Azure Cosmos DB via a connection string.

 ## Prerequisites